-The relationship between computer engagement and estimate of gains for students of a two-year college DISSERTATION
+The relationship between computer engagement and estimate of gains for students of a two-year college

 Nyla Jean Moore Ashmore, The University of Memphis, United States

 The purpose of this study was to examine computer engagement of students at a two-year school, and determine what, if any, impact this computer engagement had upon perceived growth and development, and if this engagement had an effect upon academic and social involvement.
 Information was collected for this study by administering the Community College Student Experiences Questionnaire (CCSEQ) to 800 students at a two-year college in West Tennessee.
 A final sample of 473 (59.13%) was utilized in this study.